 IMG_0928b.jpg

-Intersectional Peony Design, planting, and Care
+Intersectional / Itoh Peony Design, planting, and Care

 Intersectional Peonies, also known as Itoh Peonies, are hybrids created by crossing a tree peony and an herbaceous peony.
 These hybrids produce flowers and leaves reminiscent of the tree peony parent.
 However, the growth habits mimic the herbaceous parent, dying down to the ground in winter and reemerging green each spring.
 The plants produce some woody structure, but they remain low to the ground.
 Like their herbaceous parent, they prefer full sun, but grow well and produce a suitable number of flowers in dappled sunlight.